chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

    [b in B] A[b] += 3;

-This is illegal, as ``A`` cannot be modified without an explicit ``ref`` shadow variable.
+This is illegal, as ``A`` cannot be modified without an explicit ``ref`` intent.
 An explicit loop statement must be used, for example:

 .. code-block:: chapel